LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

     ...
 }
 ```
-To use this **odata** tag, the custom JSON marshaller is defined for this type.
-The custom marshaller will be used when this type is passed as an argument to **json.Marshal** method.
+To use this **odata** tag, the custom JSON marshaler is defined for this type.
+The custom marshaler will be used when this type is passed as an argument to **json.Marshal** method.
 ```
 func (r TickHistoryMarketDepthExtractionRequest) MarshalJSON() ([]byte, error) {
 	type _TickHistoryMarketDepthExtractionRequest TickHistoryMarketDepthExtractionRequest